 Tracy began her journey to yoga and wellness practices through a yoga class offered during her years at Hunter College High School in lieu of traditional physical education classes.
-Her father had spent time in India and she was curious about some of what he had experienced.
+Her father had spent time in India, and she was curious about some of what he had experienced.
 Moving through the practice she was taken aback by its contradictory nature to the gym classes she had previously experienced.
 It was comfortable yet rigorous and lacked all of the competitive aspects of sports.
-This foray was the gateway to learning experiences she could not have imagined at the time.
+This foray was the gateway to learning experienced she could not have imagined at the time.

 Tracy holds a BA in music and theater arts from Sarah Lawrence College.